ucdavisdatalab/workshop_intro_to_remote_computing/chapters/03_environment-setup.md

 Micromamba.
 There are many other subcommands, which you can learn about by reading the [Conda documentation][conda-docs].

-:::{note}
+:::{tip}
 The ripgrep and `fd` search tools are worth knowing about if you work in the command line frequently.
 Both can help you find files quickly.
+They are faster, modernized versions of the classic `grep` and `find` tools.
 :::